Selective Machine Learning of the Average Treatment Effect with an Invalid Instrumental Variable: Preliminaries

-have been widely studied in the invalid IV literature.
-Under correct specification of (\ref{eq:semiparametric}), the scalar parameter $\alpha$ encodes the homogeneous mean additive treatment effect which also equals $\Delta$.
-Identification of $\alpha$ when $\tau_{j}\neq 0$ for some $j\in \mathcal{J}\subseteq \{1,2,...,p\}$ has been an area of active research, primarily in the setting with $p\gg 1$ by imposing restrictions on the nuisance parameter set $\{\boldsymbol{\tau},\boldsymbol{\theta}\}$ \citep{kolesar2015identification, bowden2016consistent, kang2016instrumental,windmeijer2018use,guo2018confidence}.
-In a separate strand of work which leverages heteroscedasticity restrictions, identification of $\alpha$ may be achieved even when $Z$ is scalar \citep{rigobon2003identification, klein2010estimating,lewbel2012using, 2019arXiv170907779T}.
-For the canonical case of binary $A$ and $Z$, \cite{2019arXiv170907779T} considered a setting in which both the treatment effects and treatment choice may depend on $U$: \begin{assumption}[Structural models] where $g_2(\cdot)$ is an arbitrary function of $U$ encoding the direct effect of $Z$ on $Y$. \end{assumption} This situation, also known as {\it essential heterogeneity} \citep{heckman2006understanding}, is more realistic in a variety of settings.
-For example, the choice of medical treatment is likely influenced by individual idiosyncratic gains from alternative treatment in the analysis of health-care decisions \citep{basu2007use}.
-The direct effect of treatment assignment on the outcome may also be influenced by knowledge of such idiosyncratic gains if double-blinding is either absent or compromised in randomized studies \citep{ten2008intent}. \cite{2019arXiv170907779T} showed that under Assumptions \ref{assp:a1} and \ref{assp:a6},
+{ A design implication of (\ref{eq:semiparametric2}) is that even when $Z$ is randomized, it remains important to measure as many effect modifiers in the outcome and treatment models as possible in the hope that no residual effect modification involving $U$ remains within strata of the measured covariates $X$.
+We show in the Appendix that (\ref{eq:semiparametric2}) may be relaxed so that $\{\beta(\cdot), \theta_1(\cdot),\theta_2(\cdot)\}$ varies with $U$ (albeit in restricted ways) even after controlling for $X$, a setting also known as {\it essential heterogeneity} in the IV literature \citep{heckman2006understanding}.
+Essential heterogeneity is more realistic in a variety of settings.
+For example, the choice of medical treatment is likely influenced by idiosyncratic gains from alternative treatment in the analysis of health-care decisions.
+The direct effect of treatment assignment on the outcome may also be influenced by knowledge of such gains if double-blinding is either absent or compromised in randomized studies \citep{ten2008intent}.
+For these reasons, we focus on (\ref{eq:semiparametric2}) for identification and inference, although an alternative identification approach involving the nonlinear multiplicative model

+where $p_z(X,U):=P(A=1|Z=z,X,U)$, may be used for binary treatment which rules out essential heterogeneity \citep{2019arXiv170907779T}.
+As pointed out by the reviewers, the function ${\theta}_2(X)$ cannot in general be variation independent of the function $\xi_a(X,U)$ if the resulting treatment conditional mean $E(A|Z,X,U)$ must remain in the unit interval.
+Nevertheless, a variation independent parameterization of $E(A|Z,X,U)$ is possible such that the aforementioned dependence can be encoded in a manner compatible with our identifying assumptions, by using the odds product parameterization of \cite{ richardson2017modeling} detailed in Appendix B which is compatible with natural constraints of the data generating mechanism. }